walterfreeman/ast101/groups.md

 #### Dylan Buck, dlbuck@syr.edu

-Your group is number 505.
+Your group is number 519.
 Your lab time is Monday 2:15-3:35 PM.

 Your other group members are:
-* Gianluca  Pisacane (gapisaca@syr.edu)
-* Jackson Carrel (jlcarrel@syr.edu)
-* Sahil Kirpalani (skirpala@syr.edu)
+* Campbell  C Gulbrandsen (ccgulbra@syr.edu)
+* Daniel Espinoza (despin02@syr.edu)
 <br>

-Based on your responses your group will likely be meeting online.
-This week, you should contact each other by email, and arrange to use
+Based on your responses your group will likely be meeting on Main Campus.
+This week, you should contact each other by email, and arrange to meet
-		either the Course Room on Blackboard Collaborate or your own Zoom sessions.
-Next week, once labs start, you should join the Course Room on Blackboard
-	       Collaborate at Monday 2:15-3:35 PM for your lab.
+               up in person somewhere for Project 1.
+Next week, once labs start, you should meet up in front of Holden Observatory for lab.

 Your group will be completing Project 1 Version B. You may download it from <https://walterfreeman.github.io/ast101/projects/project1B.docx>.